 Common Mistakes to Avoid

 - Using color alone for status: Don't just turn a field red for an error.
-Add an icon (like an X) and a text label ("Invalid email"). li>Low contrast: Light grey text on a white background is hard for everyone, but impossible for some.
+Add an icon (like an X) and a text label ("Invalid email").
+This principle applies equally to dark mode interfaces where color contrast shifts.

 - Relying on color names: Instructions like "Click the green button" are unhelpful if you can't see green.
+Use labels like "Submit" or "Save" instead.

 How to Design for Color Blindness